 Dermedics MESO ACNE Acne Symptoms Solution, $299

 I really enjoyed trialling Dermedics’ acne range over the past couple of weeks.
 Used by aesthetic clinics like NOVU Aesthetics and top Japanese spa Ikeda Spa, the Meso serum cocktails cater to targeted skin concerns like acne, wrinkles, dullness and broken capillaries.
 Each box comes with 10 glass ampoules, which can be used twice daily as your serum.
-The price seems steep at first, but you get 10 vials and each one can last up around three to four days.
+The price seems steep at first, but you get 10 vials and each one can last up to around three to four days.
 I think it’s a good idea to save it for days when you need a “boost”!

 Formulated with key ingredients like oleanolic acid and Fleischer’s Willowherb, the paraben-, fragrance-, and alcohol-free serum feels lightweight and absorbs into the skin well without leaving any tacky residue.
-Unlike many other acne treatments I’ve tried, this range doesn’t dry out my acne-prone, sensitive skin.
+Unlike many other acne solutions I’ve tried, this range doesn’t dry out my acne-prone, sensitive skin.
 In fact, my complexion looks visibly clearer and brighter the next day, and I think consistently using the serum has helped to tame some of my breakouts, too.
 Another product from the range I’ve tried and loved is the Youth Expert Micellar Gel ($78), a purifying and clarifying face wash for acne-prone, combination-type skin.
 It’s gentle yet effective; my skin does not feel stripped after using it, but it definitely helps to soothe my existing flareups with salicylic acid and tea tree oil (love!).

 – Anthia Chng

 BSKIN’s Anti Acne 3C Spot Treatment, $29